gyanesh-iitmiimb/project2_tds_iit/media/README.md

 ## Data Description

-The report contains a dataset with 2,652 entries detailing information about various media types, specifically focusing on movies in the Tamil language.
-Each entry includes fields such as date, language, type, title, contributors, and ratings across several criteria including overall rating, quality, and repeatability.
-The data is organized to provide insights into specific media attributes and user feedback.
+The report contains a dataset with 2652 rows detailing various entries related to media, specifically movies in different languages, along with associated attributes.
+Each entry includes fields such as date, language, type, title, contributors, and ratings for overall performance, quality, and repeatability.
+The data captures insights on content released over time, indicating user assessments and preferences.

 ## Numerical Columns

-The maximum correlations is found between columns quality and overall with a value of 0.8259352331454309.The minimum correlation is between columns repeatability and quality with a value of 0.312126511538864
+The maximum correlations is found between columns quality and overall with a value of 0.8259352331454309.The minimum correlation is between columns quality and repeatability with a value of 0.31212651153886395

-Outliers found in column {'overall': 1216, 'quality': 24}
+Outliers found in column {'quality': 24, 'overall': 1216}

-The most important features are quality, repeatability and overall with feature importances of importance    0.507573
+The most important features are quality, repeatability and overall with feature importances of importance    0.50358
-Name: quality, dtype: float64, importance    0.311036
+Name: quality, dtype: float64, importance    0.31316
-Name: repeatability, dtype: float64 and importance    0.181391
+Name: repeatability, dtype: float64 and importance    0.18326
 Name: overall, dtype: float64 respectively

 ## Text Columns